yanshengyuan/Data-driven-approach-towards-more-efficient-Newton-Raphson-power-flow-calculation/README.md

 These functions return lists of network instances that can be used for training or analysis purposes.

-You can call these functions and classes like the following:
+You can call these functions and classes like the fllowing:
 ```python
 from data import HighGenInjectionNet, sample_net_high_gen_inj_xs